brentvollebregt/nitratine.net/posts/simulate-mouse-events-in-python/post.md

 ```

 ### Pressing and Releasing Buttons
 We can also click a button using press and release methods.
 This would also allow us to drag an object by pressing, moving and then releasing.
-To press we would use the mouse.press method and to release we would use the mouse.release method.
+To press we would use the mouse.press method and to release we would use the `mouse.release` method.
 Both these methods need a button passed which can include the left, middle and right as shown above.
-More buttons can also be included depending what operating system is being used.
+More buttons can also be included depending on what operating system is being used.

 ```python
 mouse.press(Button.left)